timostenz/performativerl/README.md

-# Reproducibility study on Performative Learning
+# Reproducibility study on Performative Reinforcement Learning

 This repository contains the code which extends the paper [Performative Reinforcement Learning](https://arxiv.org/abs/2207.00046).